Certora/sunbeam-tutorials/docs/source/token/mutations.rst

 Can you detect what the mutation was, for each mutant?
 You can see the solution in :file:`solutions/bugs-in-mutants.md`.

-.. todo:: The following text needs more explanation / links:
 Note that there are other ways to assess the quality of your rule.
-  You can mutate the rule to see if it is vacuous, you can check if the rule is a tautology, and you can use ``UNSAT`` cores to understand what parts of the code were covered by the rule.
+You can mutate the rule to see if it is `vacuous`_, and you can check if the rule is a `tautology`_.

 .. dropdown:: Mutant 1.
 Solution